juhasev/sample-ninja-help/subpanel-settings-registration-links.md

 ## Registration Links
-These are links to for the registration survey.

 Click on the **TEST** -button you can take the survey in the test mode.
-Test mode also gives you blue **INFO** button in the survey itself given you debug information what is been collected in the background.
 The first link is universal link which automatically detects user's locale.

+> If you run the survey in the test mode then you will see a blue **INFO** button which gives you more information what is beign collected in the background.

 > Please note that no panelist will be created if you take the registration survey in test mode.
 This also means you will not received email confirmation email.